Installation

 Git is a free and open source distributed version control system that allows versioning your code.

-executable is installed: open a terminal (e.g. Windows PowerShell) and type git --version
+Ensure that git executable is installed: open a terminal (e.g. Windows PowerShell) and type git --version.

 If Git is not installed, you may install it following the instructions here.